 When evaluating DSM resources, the company also includes an evaluation of the impacts of environmental externalities.
 The impact of utilizing energy on the environment continues to be a subject of societal concern and debate.
 If there are impacts that cannot be repaired naturally within a reasonable period of time, damage cost to the environment occurs for which society will have to pay in some, as yet undetermined, form.
 The question of who pays, how much and when payment should be made, are complicated issues.

 For many years, The Northwest Power and Conservation Council (NPCC) has utilized a 10% cost advantage for electric utilities acquiring conservation resources to realize the benefits of not using supply side resources.
 Such electric utility benefits include reduced fish and wildlife impacts, load stability, load predictability and improved air quality.
 As discussed in Section 7, when calculating the avoided cost figures, the company includes an incremental cost advantage for conservation resources.
-Historically, Cascade has included the 10% cost advantage for conservation resources which was consistent with Oregon’s requirements for gas utilities for mandated residential weatherization programs.
+Historically, Cascade has included the 10% cost advantage for conservation resources, which was consistent with Oregon’s requirements for gas utilities for mandated residential weatherization programs.
 For this plan, the company developed a graduated scale ranging from 5% for short-term measures up to a 20% factor for longer-lived measures.
-The use of a graduated scale is an attempt to recognize non-quantifiable benefits associated with conservation, such as price certainty & a hedge value against future carbon costs.
+The use of a graduated scale is an attempt to recognize non-quantifiable benefits associated with conservation, such as price certainty and a hedge value against future carbon costs.

-The OPUC issued Order 93-965 (UM-424) to address how utilities should consider the impact of environmental externalities in planning for future energy resources that goes beyond the 10% cost advantage discussed above.
-In June 2008, the OPUC issued Order 08-338 (UM1302) which revised the IRP Guidelines associated with the analysis of environmental costs.
-The original guideline, established in UM1056, required utilities to analyze the range of potential CO2 costs referenced in Order 93-965.
+The OPUC issued Order 93-965 (UM-424) to address how utilities should consider the impact of environmental externalities in planning for future energy resources that go beyond the 10% cost advantage discussed above.
+In June 2008, the OPUC issued Order 08-338 (UM1302), which revised the IRP Guidelines associated with the analysis of environmental costs.
+The original guideline established in UM1056 required utilities to analyze the range of potential CO2 costs referenced in Order 93-965.
 Rather than providing a specific range of potential CO2 costs to be analyzed, the revised guideline requires the utility to construct a basecase portfolio that reflects what it considers to be the most likely regulatory compliance future for the various emissions.
-Additionally the guideline requires the utility to develop several compliance scenarios ranging from the present CO2 regulatory level to the upper reaches of credible proposals and each scenario should include a time profile of CO2 costs.
+Additionally, the guideline requires the utility to develop several compliance scenarios ranging from the present CO2 regulatory level to the upper reaches of credible proposals and each scenario should include a time profile of CO2 costs.

 Unlike electric utilities, environmental cost issues rarely impact a gas utility's supply-side resource choices.
 For example, Cascade cannot choose between coal-fired generation or wind energy sources to meet its load requirements.
 As a natural gas distribution company, the Company’s only supply-side energy resource is natural gas.
 However,

 environmental externality costs make a difference in the comparison between supply-side and demand-side resources.